-Project Support – To help initiate, enhance or expand specific innovative projects or programs with clear goals and measurable outcomes consistent with the Giving Partnership’s impact areas.
+- Initiative: Support to help initiate, enhance or expand a specific innovative project or program with clear goals and measured outcomes.

-Capacity Building – To either enhance an agency’s ability to meet its mission and goals, or position an organization to increase its scale and ability to meet community needs.
+- Capacity building: Grants that enhance agencies’ abilities to meet shared missions and goals or position an organization to increase an initiative’s scale and ability to meet community needs.

 2017 Impact Report – Vocational Learning Center + Rise Up